CantoLang/canto/docs/canto in a nutshell.md

 ###5.1 Simple Definitions

-When the construction operator is applied to a name, or to an expression which includes a name, Bento obtains the data associated with the name.
+When the construction operator is applied to a name, or to an expression which includes a name, Canto obtains the data associated with the name.
 Such an association is called a definition.
 A definition consists of a name and a scope, typically a code or data block, which contains the associated data, or code to generate the data.
 Here is a simple definition using a data block:
 ```
     hello [|
         Hello, world.